Latest

 5. Regulating Metabolism

-How Much Protein Should You Drink Before Bedtime?
+How Much Protein Should You Have Before Bed?

-With this in mind, you should consider your overall protein intake throughout the day when determining the amount for your pre-bed shake.
-A study published in Frontiers in Nutrients has concluded 30 grams of protein shake before bed as the most effective dosage for promoting muscle benefits during sleep[3].
-However, a smaller dosage of pre-bedtime protein shake (around 20 grams) might be sufficient for those who are fulfilling their protein intake through daily diet; whereas those with an active fitness regime may require a higher dosage of 40 grams for their nighttime protein shakes.
-Nonetheless, if you need help to determine the ideal protein intake for your specific needs and goals, consulting with a registered dietitian or healthcare professional is always recommended.
+On the other hand, a smaller dosage of pre-bedtime protein shakes (around 20 grams) might be sufficient for those who are fulfilling their protein intake through daily diet; whereas those with an active fitness regime may require a higher dosage of 40 grams for their nighttime protein shakes.

 The protein shakes available on the market can be broadly categorized into three types: casein protein, whey protein, and plant-based protein.
 The best choice among them will depend on your individual needs, so be sure to consider your own health conditions, preferences, and dietary habits.